Overview

 Topics

 The materials we study range from bulk complex oxides to atomically engineered heterointerfaces to quasi-2D and quasi-1D compounds.
-These systems constitute rich playground for studying phenomena such as charge and orbital order, superconductivity, phase separation, ferroelectricity and quantum criticality.
+These systems provide a rich playground for studying phenomena such as charge and orbital order, superconductivity, phase separation, ferroelectricity and quantum criticality.

-We are also interested in understanding phase transitions by directly visualizing order and disorder.
-For example, through real space observations of topological defects in charge-ordered stripes, we revealed how phase fluctuations alter long range ordering.
+We are interested in understanding phase transitions by directly visualizing order and disorder.
+Examples include real space observations of topological defects in charge-ordered stripes, atomic-scale tracking of charge order dislocations across temperatures, and discovering an inverse transition in a chemically doped ferroelectric.

 Latest Posts